toggl/toggl_api_docs/reports/weekly.md

 ##Response##

-The repsonse will include the [standard response parameters](../reports.md#successful-response), as well as:
+The response will include the [standard response parameters](../reports.md#successful-response), as well as:
 * `week_totals`: array of total amounts/hours for every day (null if there's no work on a certain day)

 ###Data array###